wobkobi/discord-chatgpt-bot/README.md

 2. **Conversation Context**

    - Maps each thread by channel-messageID or reply chain.
-   - Stores up to 10 messages before summarizing into long-term memory (user or clone).
+   - Stores up to 10 messages before summarising into long-term memory (user or clone).

 3. **Prompt Assembly (`generateReply`)**